CampbellCrowley/TraX-Website-Public/docs/outlines/overview.md

   - Only researched Android.
 The below is possible on Android, but iPhones are unknown.
   - Allows video recording or live streaming.
     * From smartphone cameras.
-  - Allows for bluetooth/usb/other peripheral devices.
+  - Allows for Bluetooth/USB/other peripheral devices.
     * More accurate GPS.
     * More accurate IMU.
-    * Heartrate monitor.
+    * Heart rate monitor.
     * Additional cameras(?).
     * OBD-II Data
       - Throttle position.